GusRuss89/syntropy-studio-demos/README.md

 Then create an input member called `speed` of type `slider` and drag it back and forth to quickly experiment with different speed values.

 ### Rendering
 Both `run` and `update` also have access to `element`, which is a `HTMLDivElement` in the output panel that is reserved for your block's output.
-You can append things to `element` using regular JavaScript.
-Things you append in `run` will be cleared before the next `run` (i.e. when you change some code, or an input member that is linked to the `run` function). `update` will not clear anything, so it's a good place to do things like update a canvas, a counter, etc.
+You can append HTML to `element` using regular JavaScript.
+Elements you append in `run` will be cleared before the next `run` (i.e. when you change some code, or an input member that is linked to the `run` function). `update` will not clear anything, so it's a good place to do things like update a canvas, a counter, etc.

 ### Asynchronous Code
 If your `run` function returns a promise, subsequent blocks will wait for that promise to resolve before running themselves.
 The simplest way to do asynchronous work is by making your function `async` and using `await`.
 E.g.